DAFaulkens/rbs-home-buyers/webcopy.md

 <!-- Body Section -->

-# Looking to Sell Your House? <br /> Get a Competitive Cash Offer
+# Looking to Sell Your House? <br /> Get a Competitive Cash Offer?
 **We buy houses as is.
 No repairs needed. <br />
 No agent commissions.
 All Cash. <br />
 Just submit your address below to get an irresistible cash offer.**